 We’ve all been affected in different ways, from those remotely self-employed to key workers on the front line and employees who've been furloughed.
 We hope these blogs will help you share your experiences with and feel more connected to your fellow members.

 Our clients and the general public are also facing new and unusual challenges in these strange times.
-Share your tips and advice on what can help get you through lockdown, social distancing and the anxiety of the coronavirus crisis.
+Share your tips and advice on what can help get you through lockdown, social distancing, return to face to face working and the anxiety of the coronavirus crisis.

 Tell us your story

 Have you got a similar story?
 Have your clients being affected by a new style of practice?
 How has moving your practice online worked for you?
-How is the lockdown affecting you personally?
+How did lockdown affect you personally?
+How are you planning to return to face to face work?

 No matter how big or small the change, we’d love to share your blogs on these topics.
 If you’d like to contribute, please you get in touch with us at email@example.com.
 We suggest blogs should be around 300 - 500 words and please include a short bio and picture.